Creating Custom Inspections

 You can use a sample template and configure it according to your needs.
 To do so, click Existing Templates and the select the suitable one.

-For more information on how to configure search and replace templates, refer to Creating and Editing Search Templates.
+For more information on how to configure search and replace templates, refer to Structural Search and Replace.

 When finished, click Save Template and name the new template.